We are happy to provide information you will need as you plan for your semester as an exchange student at Willamette.

-The Bishop Wellness Center provides Health Services, Counseling Services, and Disability and Learning Services to our students.
+The Bishop Wellness Center provides Health Services and Counseling Services to our students.
 There is no office visit charge to students; fees are charged for lab work, prescriptions and some supplies.
-Students are seen by appointment, but urgent problems will be seen immediately.
 For more information visit the Bishop Wellness Center website.

 Accessible Education Services